Electricity – Energy evolution

 Smart grids use sophisticated technologies and communication networks to respond quickly and adaptively to changes in energy supply or demand.

-Additionally, distributed generation uses multiple small-scale power sources instead of relying on one large source for an entire area, providing greater flexibility and reliability in times of need.
+Additionally, distributed generation uses multiple small-scale power sources rather than relying on one large source for an entire area, providing greater flexibility and reliability in times of need.

-Other cutting-edge initiatives, such as microgrids, have revolutionized the way communities receive their electrical resources.
+Other cutting-edge initiatives, such as microgrids, have revolutionized the way communities receive their electricity resources.

 Conclusion